-The 2018 Yee Peng Festival isn’t until the 22nd of November, but tickets to the Doi Saket Private Event have been on sale as early as the end of January.
+The 2019 Yee Peng Festival isn’t until the 11th of November, but tickets to the Doi Saket Private Event have been on sale since January.
 The Yee Peng Festival is popular so it’s best to plan as early as possible.
 Without question, tickets WILL sell out.
 If you’re sure that you’d prefer to attend the private event, then I suggest purchasing your tickets now.
 You ca do so via yeepenglanternfestival.com If you’d rather go to the Mae Jo Event, then watch yeepenglanternfestival.com or Kkday for updates on ticket sales.

 2. Remember Your Van Number

 In 2017, there were over 150 vans that took people from Chiang Mai city to Doi Saket.
 When the event was over, we had to check every van to find ours.
 You have no idea where your van will park after it drops you off so the only thing you can do is remember its number.
 With more seats at the 2019 event, there will be even more vans so it’s important not to forget your van’s number.
 Otherwise, you may need to stick your thumb out to get home.

 3. Rent a Pocket Wifi Device